Lewis River Falls | Trail Route, Hiking Tips + Best Time to Visit!

 Along this trail, there are several waterfalls.
 The three main waterfalls are the upper, middle, and lower falls.
 Most chose to park at the lower falls and hike up.
 However, if you can’t find parking there is a campsite that allows parking in the offseason, a parking lot near middle falls, and a parking lot at upper falls.

-This is an out and back trail with only 974 ft of elevation gain.
+This is an 8.6-mile out-and-back trail with only 974 ft of elevation gain.
 The waterfalls are some of the best in the US (in my opinion).
 You can decide for yourself from the pictures, or while visiting the trail!
 Lower Lewis River Falls is 43 ft high and 200 ft across while Upper Lewis River Falls is 58 ft high and 175 ft across.
 It’s one of the hidden wonders of the PNW!

 Camping